Last Updated on February 8, 2022 by Tina

 Who Can Travel to Baguio for Leisure and Tourism?

 Visitors below 15 years of age may not be allowed in some private establishments.
-When allowed, they must always be accompanied by parent or guardian.
+When allowed, they must always be accompanied by a parent or guardian.

 Never Miss An Update About Travel Under the New Normal